aquasecurity/trivy-plugin-aqua/README-dockerhub.md

 | `--skip-result-upload`    | TRIVY_SKIP_RESULT_UPLOAD    | Disable uploading scan results to aqua platform              | `--skip-result-upload` / `TRIVY_SKIP_RESULT_UPLOAD=true`                     |
 | `--skip-policy-exit-code` | TRIVY_SKIP_POLICY_EXIT_CODE | Prevent non-zero exit code if an assurance policy has failed | `--skip-policy-exit-code` / `TRIVY_SKIP_POLICY_EXIT_CODE=true`               |

+** gradle supported from gradle 7.0.0, support groovy and kotlin dsl

 ## GitHub Action Integration Example

 To demonstrate the seamless integration of the Aqua Security Trivy Plugin into your development workflow, which can run triggered by push (full scan) or triggered by creating a pull request (scan the Git diff's), consider the following GitHub Actions example: